Get Plugin

 Frontend display

-• The free entry tab displays only the instruction text, no add-to-cart form.
+• The free entry tab displays the instruction text with no add-to-cart form.

 • The tab UI is clean and uses accessible tab navigation.